hash00x1/hash00x1/README.md

 **📖 About Me:**
-I’m a PhD Candidate at the TUM School of Management, Technical University of Munich, and visiting at Cambridge University, UK, working at the intersection of AI and Web3.
+I’m a PhD Candidate at the TUM School of Management, Technical University of Munich, and visiting at Department of Engineering, Cambridge University, UK, working at the intersection of AI and Web3.

 🔍 **Research Interests:** Data Science, DAO Governance, Blockchain Analytics, AI and Agents for Decentralized Systems